How much Electricity are trains using?

 Solar Panel Texas

-How train trains function
+How trains work

 Do Trains Use Electricity?